MichaelShoo/Mood-Tracker-App/README.md

 This is the repo for my mood-tracker app.
+It functions as a journal/diary(but with emoji's!).